A-Momin/noteshub/nts/notes_cicd.md

         -   `Bitbucket`: Bitbucket is a Git-based version control and collaboration platform developed by Atlassian.
 It offers features such as code hosting, pull requests, and issue tracking, and it integrates with other Atlassian products like Jira and Confluence.
         -   `Subversion (SVN)`: Subversion is a centralized version control system used for managing and tracking changes in source code.
 Unlike Git, which is distributed, SVN uses a central repository model where developers commit changes directly to a central server.

--   **Build Automation**:

-    -   `Definition`: The process of automating the compilation and packaging of source code into executable binaries or artifacts.
+-   **Build Automation**: The process of automating the compilation and packaging of source code into executable binaries or artifacts.

-    -   `Objective`: Ensure consistency and repeatability in the build process, reducing manual errors.
+    -   Ensure consistency and repeatability in the build process, reducing manual errors.

--   **Continuous Delivery (CD)**:

-    -   `Definition`: The practice of automating the process of deploying applications to various environments (e.g., staging or production) after passing through the CI pipeline.
-    -   `Objective`: Enable frequent and reliable releases with minimal manual intervention.

--   **Artifact Repository**:

-    -   `Definition`: A centralized location for storing and managing binary artifacts generated during the build process.
+-   **Artifact Repository**: A centralized location for storing and managing binary artifacts generated during the build process.

     -   `Examples`: Nexus, Artifactory.

--   **Automated Testing**:

-    -   `Definition`: The use of automated test scripts to validate that the application functions as expected.
+-   **Automated Testing**: The use of automated test scripts to validate that the application functions as expected.

     -   `Types`: Unit testing, integration testing, functional testing, and other testing types.

--   **Pipeline**:

-    -   `Definition`: A series of automated steps that code changes go through, from integration and testing to deployment.
+-   **Pipeline**: A series of automated steps that code changes go through, from integration and testing to deployment.

-    -   `CI`/CD Pipeline Components: Source code repository, build, test, deploy, and monitoring stages.
+    -   `CI/CD` Pipeline Components: Source code repository, build, test, deploy, and monitoring stages.

--   **Infrastructure as Code (IaC)**:

-    -   `Definition`: The practice of managing and provisioning infrastructure using code (declarative or imperative).
+-   **Infrastructure as Code (IaC)**: The practice of managing and provisioning infrastructure using code (declarative or imperative). `Terraform`, `Ansible`, `CloudFormation` are the example of IaC tools
-    -   `Examples`: Terraform, Ansible, CloudFormation.

--   **Deployment Strategies**:

-    -   `Definition`: Approaches for releasing and updating applications, minimizing downtime and impact on users.
+-   **Deployment Strategies**: Approaches for releasing and updating applications, minimizing downtime and impact on users.

     -   `Strategies`: Blue-Green Deployment, Canary Deployment, Rolling Deployment.

--   **Configuration Management**:

-    -   `Definition`: The process of managing and maintaining consistent configurations across various environments.
+-   **Configuration Management**: The process of managing and maintaining consistent configurations across various environments.

     -   `Examples`: Puppet, Chef, Ansible.

--   **Continuous Monitoring**:

-    -   `Definition`: The practice of continuously monitoring applications and infrastructure to detect issues and performance bottlenecks.
+-   **Continuous Monitoring**: The practice of continuously monitoring applications and infrastructure to detect issues and performance bottlenecks.

     -   `Tools`: Prometheus, Grafana, ELK Stack.

--   **Feature Toggles (Feature Flags)**:

-    -   `Definition`: A technique to enable or disable features in an application without changing code, allowing for controlled feature rollouts.
-    -   `Objective`: Facilitate continuous delivery by separating feature deployment from feature release.

--   **Rollback**:

-    -   `Definition`: The process of reverting a deployment to a previous, known-good state in case of issues or errors.
+-   **Rollback**: The process of reverting a deployment to a previous, known-good state in case of issues or errors.

-    -   `Objective`: Quickly address problems and restore system functionality.
+    -   Quickly address problems and restore system functionality.

--   **Continuous Improvement**:

-    -   `Definition`: The ongoing process of evaluating and enhancing CI/CD processes and practices.
-    -   `Objective`: Identify opportunities for efficiency, quality improvement, and faster delivery.

--   **Continuous Deployment**: Continuous Deployment (CD) is an extension of Continuous Delivery (CD), and both practices share the goal of automating and streamlining the software delivery process.
-However, there is a key difference between the two: while Continuous Delivery focuses on automating the entire software delivery pipeline up to the production environment, Continuous Deployment takes automation one step further by automatically deploying every code change that passes through the pipeline directly to production.
-In other words, with Continuous Deployment, there is no manual intervention or additional approval step required to release the software into the production environment.
-Key characteristics of Continuous Deployment include:

-    -   `Automated Deployment`: In Continuous Deployment, the deployment process to production is fully automated.
-Once code changes successfully pass through the build, test, and other stages of the pipeline, they are automatically deployed to the production environment without manual intervention.
-    -   `Reduced Time-to-Market`: Continuous Deployment aims to minimize the time it takes for new features, bug fixes, or improvements to reach end-users.
-By automating the deployment process, the time between code commit and production release is significantly reduced.
-    -   `Rapid Feedback and Iteration`: Automated deployments allow teams to receive rapid feedback on the impact of code changes in a real-world environment.
-This enables faster iteration and the ability to respond quickly to user feedback or changing requirements.
-    -   `Feature Toggles (Feature Flags)`: Feature toggles, also known as feature flags, are often used in Continuous Deployment.
-These toggles allow teams to release new features to production but keep them hidden until they are ready to be activated.
-This provides control over feature rollouts and enables quick rollbacks if needed.
-    -   `Rollback Mechanism`: Continuous Deployment emphasizes having a reliable rollback mechanism in case issues or errors are detected after a deployment.
-The ability to quickly revert to a previous, known-good state is crucial for maintaining system reliability.
-    -   `Automated Testing`: Automated testing is a foundational practice in Continuous Deployment to ensure that code changes are thoroughly tested before being deployed to production.
-Comprehensive test suites, including unit tests, integration tests, and end-to-end tests, help catch potential issues early in the process.
-    -   `Continuous Monitoring`: Continuous Deployment includes ongoing monitoring of applications and infrastructure in production.
-Monitoring helps detect performance issues, errors, or anomalies in real-time, allowing for prompt corrective actions.
-    -   `Collaborative Culture`: Successful Continuous Deployment relies on a collaborative and transparent culture within the development and operations teams.
-Close collaboration ensures that everyone is aligned on the deployment process and any potential risks.
-    -   While Continuous Deployment offers benefits such as faster time-to-market and increased agility, it may not be suitable for all types of applications or organizations.
-Some organizations may choose to adopt Continuous Delivery first and then transition to Continuous Deployment once they are comfortable with the automated deployment process and have established robust testing and monitoring practices.
-The decision to implement Continuous Deployment should be made based on the specific needs, risk tolerance, and characteristics of the project or organization.

 -   **Artifacts vs Assets**: